-Back in early November I decided I needed a change of scenery and decided to try a new campsite.
-A quick look at the club booklet and a phone call later and I had booked a pitch at Chichester Camping and Caravanning Club Site.
-This is not one of those club sites that’s open all year, it closes in mid November and does not open again until early February.
+Back in early November I decided I needed a change of scenery from the London campsites I usually visit.
+A quick look at the camping and caravanning club booklet followed by a phone call and I had booked a pitch at Chichester Camping and Caravanning Club Site.
+It should be noted that the site closes in mid November and does not open again until early February.

 Chichester Camping and Caravanning Club Site – The Facilities

 The site is quite a small compact site with only 58 pitches.
-At first glance the pitches look like grass but they actually seem to use ‘green hardstandings’ where grass can grow through a recycled plastic mesh.
-During my visit it seemed to work well despite lots of recent rain but I note a few reviews of Chichester Camping and Caravanning Club Site talk about problems with flooding and parts of the site did seem rather muddy.
-I believe some of the pitches are actually grass and if the weather is bad I would insist on the ‘green hardstanding’ before booking.
+At first glance the pitches look like grass.
+However they are actually ‘green hardstandings’ where grass can grow through a recycled plastic mesh.
+During my visit it seemed to work well despite lots of recent rain.
+I note though that a few reviews of Chichester Camping and Caravanning Club Site talk about problems with flooding.
+Indeed parts of the site did seem rather muddy which was the only downside about this campsite.
 The site accepts all sorts of campers, tents, caravans and motorhomes etc.

-Like most other club sites the shower and toilet block is clean and modern and there is a laundry for those who need to catch up on washing clothes or bed linen.
+Like most other club sites the shower and toilet block is clean and modern.
+There is a laundry for those who need to catch up on washing clothes or bed linen.
 As you would expect there is a chemical disposal point and drinking water taps.
-Pets are welcome and for those not using Gaslow there are gas bottles if you happen to be running low.
-Naturally the site has wifi but I never use the club’s wifi so cannot really comment on how well it works.
+Pets are welcome.
+For those Calor Gas users exchange bottles are available.
+Naturally the site has wifi but I cannot comment on how well it works since I never use it.
+They do warn on their website however that wifi is variable so if you rely on the club’s wifi you might want to select your pitch carefully.
+From memory I had no problems accessing the internet with either my mobile phone or Three mobile broadband package that I have.

 Chichester Camping and Caravanning Club Site – Places of local interest